'Messi was impossible but Ronaldo was close to happening' - The truth about Arsenal's near-misses in the transfer market | Goal.com

 “That was very close to happening,” recalled the 50-year-old.
 “Obviously, he was a player we had looked at a lot at youth level.

-”We’ve always had a very strong network and the information about the network, both in terms of youth development and senior players.
-Another thing is being able to sign a player.
+”We’ve always had a very strong network but it's one thing knowing about a player; it's another thing being able to sign a player.
 They are two completely different things.

 “But we had a great understanding of the market and what was out there.
 That’s what you need in your department.
 To be very proactive and efficient in terms of compiling information and knowing what’s out there.”

-While there were players who the club couldn’t manage to land there were plenty recommended by Cagigao and his team who did end up at Arsenal.
+While there were players the club couldn’t manage to land, there were plenty recommended by Cagigao and his team who did end up at Arsenal.

 From Lauren in 2000 to Gabriel Magalhaes this summer, the list over the past two decades is vast and included names such as Jose Antonio Reyes, Nacho Monreal, Santo Cazorla, Robin van Persie, Gabriel Martinelli and Willian Saliba.